 We’ve all heard it: your investments should be diversified.
 But what does that mean, and why is it so necessary as part of a stable financial plan?

-If your investments are not diversified, you could also over-concentrated in one or a few individual companies.
+If your investments are not diversified, you could also be over-concentrated in one or a few individual companies.
 Over-concentration of your investments typically means that too many of your holdings are tied to a single investment.
 A concentrated stock holding creates a problem, because a large portion of your wealth is then dependent on the success of one stock or one company.

 Here are some of the other risks of owning over-concentrated stock, and several factors you should take into consideration when investing.